-This option checks if any thread has terminated execution without unlocking the mutexes or read-write locks that are associated with the thread.
+The set thread-check thread-exit-own-mutex [on|off] command checks if any thread has terminated execution without unlocking the mutexes or read-write locks that are associated with the thread.
 The debugger transfers the execution control to the user and prints a warning message when this condition is detected.
 This situation can result in deadlocks if other threads are waiting to acquire the locked mutexes or read-write locks.

-thread-exit-no-join-detach [on|off]
+• thread-exit-no-join-detach [on|off]

-This option checks if a thread has terminated execution (either successfully or because of an exception or a cancel) without joining or detaching the thread.
+The set thread-check thread-exit-no-join-detach [on|off] command checks if a thread has terminated execution (either successfully or because of an exception or a cancel) without joining or detaching the thread.
 The debugger transfers the execution control to the user and prints a warning message when this condition is detected.
 The resources associated with a terminated thread continue to exist in the application if the thread is not joined or detached.
 The thread must be explicitly joined or detached, or it must be created with the detach attribute.
 When an application repeatedly creates threads without a join or detach operation, the application leaks resources.
 This may result in application failure.

-stack-util [num]
+• stack-util [num]

-This option checks if any thread has used more than the specified percentage [num] of the stack allocation.
+The set thread-check stack-util [num] command checks if any thread has used more than the specified percentage [num] of the stack allocation.
 The debugger transfers the execution control to the user and prints a warning message when this condition is detected.
 You can use this option to verify if there is a margin of safety in stack utilization by the threads.
 The application must ensure that the thread stack size is sufficient for all the operations of the thread.
 Each thread is assigned a stack allocation when it is created.
 If the stack allocation is not specified for a thread, the default value is used.
 The stack allocation cannot be modified after a thread is created.
 If a thread attempts to use more stack space than the allocated stack space, it results in a stack overflow.
 Stack overflow can result in memory access violations, bus errors, or segmentation faults.